neo4j-field/gsummit2024/README.md

 ---
 ## Run some Cypher queries on your Graph (database)

 > You can find a copy of these queries in the [`all_queries.cypher`](https://raw.githubusercontent.com/cskardon/gsummit2023/main/cypher/all_queries.cypher) file.
+>
-For the workshop we will be running through the contents of this readme.
+> For the workshop we will be running through the contents of this readme.

-Let's start with some simple queries.
-Copy and Paste them into your Neo4j Browser in order to run them.

-Show Operational Point Names and limit the number of returned OPNs to 10:
+All the queries are intended to be run in the Neo4j Browser query window.
+Please Copy & Paste them to execute them.

+### Simple Queries

+This query will get `10` random `OperationalPointName` Nodes from the database, returning them to the browser.

 ```cypher
 MATCH (op:OperationalPointName) RETURN op LIMIT 10;
 ```

-Show Operational Points and limit the number of returned OPs to 50:
+This query will get `50` random `OperationalPoint` Nodes from the database, returning them to the browser.

 ```cypher
 MATCH (op:OperationalPoint) RETURN op LIMIT 50;
 ```